Hip Surgery at Tampa General Hospital

 At Tampa General Hospital, we can accommodate patients who require hip surgery for an elective joint replacement procedure and those who have suffered an injury.
 We offer treatment in:

 - TGH’s Joint Center – This 30-bed unit is dedicated to patients having joint replacement surgery and provides comprehensive post-surgical services, including physical and occupational therapy.

 - TGH’s Orthopedic Trauma Care Center – This is a 34-bed unit where patients can receive surgical treatment for a wide variety of traumatic orthopedic conditions, including hip and pelvic acetabulum injuries.

 TGH has been recognized as a leader in orthopedic care.
-We have earned and maintained numerous certifications from The Joint Commission, including many disease-specific certifications for joint replacement surgery, and a Gold Seal Certification for healthcare quality for our orthopedic trauma care program.
+We have earned and maintained numerous certifications from The Joint Commission, including many program-specific certifications for joint replacement surgery, and a Gold Seal Certification for healthcare quality for our orthopedic trauma care program.
 Plus, we’ve been named a high performing hospital by U.S.News & World Report for hip replacement.

 Hip surgery candidates must receive a referral from a qualified physician to receive treatment at TGH.
 Call 1-800-822-DOCS (3627) or use our PhysicianFinder to obtain a referral.